edinburgh-napier/set09121/lectures/lecture12.md

 ---

+# Non-Cheating AI

+- This can also happen in reverse!
+- If your AI is too good, people will think it cheats.
+	- This was the case in Farcry 1
+	- Most Backgammon games get accused of this too
+- This is partly why most FPS baddies shout what they are doing
+	- (Although this is often also a lie, see F.E.A.R.
+1)

+---

 # Summary

 - We have looked at a very broad picture of what game AI is.
     - Essentially, use classical, deterministic techniques.
 - We also introduced some techniques that are used in games.
 	- Movement
 	- Decision making
 	- Strategy
 	- Learning

+---

+# Remember...

-- And how AI can sometimes not work how the player wants.
+- AI can sometimes not work how the player (or designer) wants.
     - Bad AI
     - Cheating AI
+	- Unfun AI
 - All these areas are worth considering depending on your game.
 Just think about the time you have and the experience you are aiming for.